abakhtiozin/lg/README.md

     BlueZ with GATT profile activated (5.37+) //tested on 5.48

 to make bluetooth devices discoverable:
 sudo usermod -a -G bluetooth $user

-SerialPundit

 Build project